IAEA-NDS/exfor-parserpy/README.md

 as much as possible in order to allow for concise code to convert back to the EXFOR master file.

-The design philosophy is that further transformations that make EXFOR more machine readable can be effected on top of the basic nested dictionary using *transformers*.
+The guiding principle during the conception of this parser was to keep the basic parser simple and introduce transformations to make EXFOR more machine readable on the parsed output.

+We call such functions working on the output of the parser *transformers*.
-A transformer is a function that takes a nested dictionary resulting from a parse and modifies it a certain way.
+A transformer is a function that takes a nested dictionary resulting from a parse and modifies it in specific ways.
 For an example of a transformer see the next section.

 ## An example

 The `examples` directory contains already an example of how the parser can be used.
-We reproduce a part of it here. parsing an EXFOR master file can be done by
+We reproduce a part of it here.
+Parsing an EXFOR master file can be done by
 ```
 from exfor_parser import ExforBaseParser
 parser = ExforBaseParser()